-Becoming an active listener takes practice since you are rewiring your brain to listen better and not default into passive listening.
-We are all guilty of tuning out our children when they are telling us a story because it’s the 100th time of them telling us.
+Becoming an active listener takes practice since you are rewiring your brain to listen better and not default to passive listening.
+We are all guilty of tuning out our children when they are telling us a story because it’s the 100th time they told us.

 If you have responded to your children with “wow”, “uh-huh”, “sounds great”, “that sounds awesome” or any other combination of sentences that you use as your go-to phrases to respond to your child without really listening to what they are saying.
 Now, is a great time to practice active listening.

 Being an active listener doesn’t happen overnight and it doesn’t mean you have to actively listen to the same story or situation 100 times.
 I have found that when I actively listen, meaning I have stopped what I am doing, I put down any distractions and I really listened to what Bobbie is telling me.
 She more often than not doesn’t come back to me trying to tell me the same story.

 Why? because her need for feeling important, listened to, understood, and validated were all met the first time she came to me!